Joseph Pulitzer: Declining health and resignation

 Pulitzer's health problems (blindness, depression, and acute noise sensitivity) caused a rapid deterioration, and he had to withdraw from the daily management of the newspaper.
 He continued to manage the paper from his New York mansion, his winter retreat at the Jekyll Island Club on Jekyll Island, Georgia, and his summer vacation retreat in Bar Harbor, Maine.

 After he hired Frank I. Cobb (1869–1923) in 1904 as the editor of the New York World, the younger man resisted Pulitzer's attempts to "run the office" from his home.
 Time after time, they battled each other, often with heated language.

-When Pulitzer's son took over administrative responsibility in 1907, Pulitzer wrote a carefully worded resignation.
+When Pulitzer's son Ralph took over administrative responsibility in 1907, Pulitzer wrote a carefully worded resignation.
 It was printed in every New York paper except the World.
 Pulitzer was insulted but slowly began to respect Cobb's editorials and independent spirit.
 Their exchanges, commentaries, and messages increased.
 The good rapport between the two was based largely on Cobb's flexibility.
 In May 1908, Cobb and Pulitzer met to outline plans for a consistent editorial policy but it wavered on occasion.

 Pulitzer's demands for editorials on contemporary breaking news led to overwork by Cobb.
 Pulitzer sent him on a six-week tour of Europe to restore his spirit.
 Cobb continued the editorial policies he had shared with Pulitzer until Cobb died of cancer in 1923.